QilinGu/udacity_ml/projects/capstone/README.md

 We normalize input parameters so they all fall between 0 and 1.
 This prevents bias towards parameters with larger absolute values.

-The x,y position are left unchanged.
+The x,y positions are left unchanged.
 The angle theta is modulated by 2 Pi, then scaled by 1/(2 Pi).
-In earlier versions of the code we found that the angle would continue to increase often into the thousands, sending our network into a tailspin as biases would shift.
+In earlier versions of the code we found that the angle would increase into the thousands of radians, sending our network into a tailspin as biases would shift.
 The modolu fixed that.
 Sensor readings are scaled by 1/40.

 We explored scaling the rewards similarly, between -1.0 and 1.0.
 This was done in the original deep Q learning